Maarten11/blackboard-better-pdf/readme.md

 # Blackboard Better PDF

+A browser extension that allows you to open BlackBoard PDF's in an external tab.

 ## Installation

-Extract the zip in a folder on your computer.
+Extract the zip into a folder on your computer.

-Go to your extensions and `load unpacked` (you might need to enable developer mode for this to work).
+Go to your browser's extensions and select `load unpacked` (you might need to enable developer mode for this to work).
+Select the folder you just created (it should have the `manifest.json` file inside it).

 ## Using the extension